code16/sharp/docs/guide/commands.md

 Show Pages can only define instance commands (obviously); apart from that, the API is the same.

-It's a common pattern to reuse the same instance commands in an EntityList and in a Show Page.
+It's a common pattern to reuse the same instance commands in an Entity List and in a Show Page.
 One small difference is that `reload()` action is treated as a `refresh()`.

 ### Attach Commands to sections

-One small difference between Commands in EntityList and in Show Page is that in the latter case it's possible to move the Command to a specific section (of the Show Page layout).
+One small difference between Commands in Entity List and in Show Page is that in the latter case it's possible to move the Command to a specific section (of the Show Page layout).

 To achieve this, you must choose a unique key and attach it to the layout section, and use this key on instance commands declaration: